February 11th, 2025

 Energy-Based Treatments (Radiofrequency, Ultrasound, Laser, Acoustic Wave Therapy)

-Energy-based treatments use radiofrequency or ultrasounds to stimulate collagen production and tighten the skin.
+Energy-based treatments use radiofrequency or ultrasound to stimulate collagen production and tighten the skin.
 The treatments are minimally invasive and require minimal downtime.
 However, patients may need ongoing sessions to get their desired results.

 Mechanical & Surgical Treatments (Cellfina & Subcision)